dff-solutions/dff-cordova-plugin-honeywell/docs/DEVELOPMENTHINTS.md

 # Development Hints

+## Deployment & Debugging with Android Studio

+The following commands descripe how to deploy and debug the Demo App.

+Change into Demo App root:
+1. Run `npm install` one time
+2. Run `npm run ionic -- cordova prepare` one time
+3. Open the directory `/platforms/android` with Android Studio to deploy the application and take advantage of the visual IDE debugger
+4. Edit plugin in IDEA.
+Add and remove plugin with `check_plugin.py` to transfer changed into Demo App project.

 ## Check Plugin Python Script

 The Python script `check_plugin.py` can be used to speed up development.
 The script is located in Demo App root directory.